aws-ia/terraform-aws-eks-blueprints/docs/advanced/gitops-with-flux.md

 # Manage your cluster(s) configuration with Flux

 Once you have deployed your EKS cluster(s) with Terraform, you can leverage [Flux](https://fluxcd.io) to manage your cluster's configuration with [GitOps](https://www.gitops.tech/), including the deployment of add-ons, cluster configuration (e.g. cluster policies) and applications.
-Using GitOps practices to manage your clusters configuration will simplfy management, scaling the number of clusters you run and be able to easily recreate your clusters, treating them as ephemeral resources.
-Recreating your cluster is as simple as deploying a new cluster with Terraform and bootstraping it with Flux pointing to the repository containing the configuration.
+Using GitOps practices to manage your clusters configuration will simplify management, scaling the number of clusters you run and be able to easily recreate your clusters, treating them as ephemeral resources.
+Recreating your cluster is as simple as deploying a new cluster with Terraform and bootstrapping it with Flux pointing to the repository containing the configuration.

 The [aws-samples/flux-eks-gitops-config](https://github.com/aws-samples/flux-eks-gitops-config) repository provides a sample configuration blueprint for configuring multiple Amazon EKS clusters belonging to different stages (`test` and `production`) using [GitOps](https://www.gitops.tech/) with [Flux v2](https://fluxcd.io/docs/).
 This repository installs a set of commonly used Kubernetes add-ons to perform policy enforcement, restrict network traffic with network policies, cluster monitoring, extend Kubernetes deployment capabilities enabling progressive Canary deployments for your applications...